inverse/personal-site/_posts/2020-04-08-washing-machine-cycle-notifications.md

 In this post I will explain how I hooked up our normal washing machine to provide some power usage insights, such as sending notifications that include the cycle time and power consumption.

 I'm using [Home Assistant][0] and leveraging [Node-Red][1] installed via an addon to provide the automation layer.
-By leveraging the addon it provides seemless integration to query entities and trigger services.
+By leveraging the addon it provides seem-less integration to query entities and trigger services.

-For this setup I used a [Gosund SP111][7] but you could any smart plug that you can feed the data into Home Assistant.
+For this setup I used a [Gosund SP111][7] but you could any power sensing smart plug that you can feed the data into Home Assistant.

 ## Setting up the sensors